JR Cigars History

 In 1971, Lew Rothman opened a small tobacco shop in New York City.
-Using his father’s initials, the founder eventually grew J&R Tobacco from its humble little storefront to become the largest online cigar retailer in the world.
+Using his father’s initials, the founder eventually grew J&R Tobacco from its humble little storefront to become the hottest online cigar retailer.
 For 50 years, we have provided our customers with the highest quality products at the best possible price.
 This year, we are celebrating not just our storied past, but our bright future.

 JR Cigar will be instituting a large and celebrated campaign for all of 2021.
-This celebration acknowledges and thanks to our loyal and dedicated customers, employees, and manufacturing partners.
-This year is not just about us, but about everyone involved in making us the company we are today.
+This celebration acknowledges and thanks our loyal and dedicated customers, employees, and manufacturing partners.
+This year is not just about us, but about everyone involved in making us the company, we are today.

 Yes, 2020 was a difficult year, but as always, we are looking to the future.
 We are excited to have everyone join us in our 50th Anniversary celebration – and to 50 more years of success!